Does Kratom Interact With Naproxen (Aleve)?

 It is always best to avoid formulaic dosage recommendations.
 People’s bodies are different, and there are a lot of factors that come into play.
 The best thing you can do is play it safe, go slow, and listen to your body — especially if you’re a beginner.

 With that caveat out of the way, here are the average kratom dosage recommendations:

 Remember, the effects of kratom can vary, so choose the appropriate dose that fits your purposes.
 Start on the low end and see how it affects you.
 Only increase it if necessary, and take breaks once a week to avoid side effects and tolerance.

-Kratom’s most common side effects include:
+Kratom’s most common side effects include the following: